-Some lights have separate modes for veg and bloom and some, like the Cirrus Titan lights, give you complete control over the spectrum.
+Some lights have separate modes for veg and bloom and some, like the Cirrus T series lights, give you complete control over the spectrum.

 The advantage of this is a lower electricity bill.
 Plants don't need as much light during vegging as they do during flowering and they need even less during cloning.
 Being able to dial back the amount of light means you use less power.